AscertLLC/openterm/README.md

 ### What is this repository for? ###

-Am open source emulator supporting 3270 and potentially later 5250 terminal types.
+An open source emulator supporting 3270 and potentially later 5250 terminal types.
 The name, is derived from  Ascert's package root for open source contributions.
 This being a terminal emulator, it's packages naturally have a .term suffix - hence the full name of "open.term"

 The original purpose of this package was for code control of a host terminal.
 Over time if has become a useful, if basic, terminal emulator in it's own right.